FAQs Pertaining to the Terms and Conditions of the Independent Reconciliation and Compensation Program Protocol.

 How Long Will Victims Be Able To Apply For Compensation?

-The deadline for submission of your claim is May 16, 2018.
+The deadline for submission of your claim has been extended to June 18, 2018.

 Do Victims Waive Their Right To Legal Action If They Accept Money From The Independent Reconciliation and Compensation Program?